KoalaOffsets/OffsetAssessmentModel/README.txt

 72 Industrial,
 80 Water

-The CA-MLR model has three modules
+The CA-MLR model has four modules
 1. koala_ca_selectSample
 2. koala_ca_fittingCoef
 3. koala_ca_simulate
+4. koala_ca_forward

-For calibration purposes: Note that user does not need to run all three modules to start the simulation.
+For calibration purposes: Note that user does not need to run all four modules to start the simulation.
 The koala_ca_selectSample and koala_ca_fittingCoef that produce respectively (1) the selection of samples based on the land-use changes pathway, and (2) the fitting the coefficient of estimates and intercepts have previously been run and their results can be called from koala_ca_simulate.

-Unless NEW independent variables become available, the koala_ca_selectSample and koala_ca_selectSample need to be run.
+Unless NEW independent variables become available or existing independent variable needs to be taken away, the koala_ca_selectSample and koala_ca_selectSample need to be run.

 2. How to run koala_ca_selectSample